 “Great portability and video”

-The GoPro Hero 9 Black is probably the best action camera you’ll find on the market right now.
-It features a two-inch touch display, voice control to activate the camera, amazing Hypersmooth 3.0 stabilization, and high-definition 5K video.
-Unlike other GoPro models, it’s already waterproof down to 10 meters without the need for a housing.
+The GoPro Hero 10 Black is probably the best action camera you’ll find on the market right now.
+It features a two-inch touch display, voice control to activate the camera, amazing Hypersmooth 4.0 stabilization, and high-definition 5.3K video.
+It’s waterproof down to 10 meters without the need for a housing.
 Of course, if you want to dive deeper, housings are available for that.

 It’s a great camera for backpacking, hiking and other outdoor sports because it’s super compact and ultralight, and the batteries last for a long time.
 It comes with an image stabilization system to capture smooth videos.
 The image quality of the sensor is quite good and the video resolution is impressive.
 The wide focal length is perfect for adventure sports and landscape shooting.